 - Mr. Exposition: Particularly in the Second Original Generation - upon regaining his previous memories, Euzeth goes on a long speech about his plan that expands over multiple dimensions.

 - My Death Is Only The Beginning: Thanks to his void memories, which serve him as his mnemonics.

-- Thanatos Gambit: Not that he has a choice in this matter, but Euzeth can exploit it as long as he can regain his memories in a new cycle of the four kalpas.
+- Thanatos Gambit: Not that he has a choice in this matter, but Euzeth can exploit it as long as he can regain his void memories in a new kalpic cycle.

-- Xanatos Gambit: Even if Euzeth is defeated, he gets another chance in a future universe.
+- Xanatos Gambit: Even if Euzeth is defeated, he will get another chance in another setting and universe.

-- You Cannot Fight Fate: Irony ensues because regardless of the setting, Euzeth is either destined to die by the hands of the heroes or killed by the empire when he betrays it.
+- You Cannot Fight Fate: Irony ensues because regardless of the setting, Euzeth is destined to die at the hands of the heroes and/or killed by those whom he betrays.
 May or may not double as Cosmic Plaything.